Skip to Content

 whisked eggs, Romano and pepper being slowly poured over cooked spaghetti noodles with rendered fat in a skillet

-Our very traditional pasta carbonara recipe has only a few ingredients, so it’s all about technique.
-To create a truly creamy sauce without any cream means paying close attention to the way that you’re combining ingredients.
-You’ll use heat and timing and kitchen tools in very precise ways to achieve carbonara perfection.
+This very traditional pasta carbonara recipe has only a few ingredients, so that part is pretty easy.
+But the key to making creamy pasta carbonara sauce is to have the correct technique.
+To create a truly creamy sauce without any cream, you’ll need to be smart and intentional with your use heat and timing and kitchen tools.
 There is nothing inherently HARD about making carbonara, though.
-Here are the keys to carbonara success:
+You’ve got this!

 pasta carbonara topped with flaky salt and Romano in a pot made with spaghetti, egg yolks, Pecorino Romano and guanciale